 If you house your personal property in storage, you may need to purchase additional coverage.

 Generally, a homeowners insurance policy has lower limits on coverage for personal property that is off premises.
-In short, your belongings in storage are somewhat protected.
-For this reason, you should contact your home insurer to raise the limits of your protection.
+In short, your belongings in storage are somewhat better protected.
+For this reason, you should contact your home insurer to raise the limits of your coverage.

-If you have an expensive, antique dresser but a policy that only covers half of the value, you may want to consider protecting your possessions further.
+If you have an expensive, antique dresser but a policy that only covers half of the value, you may want to consider helping you protect your possessions further.
 You can do so by:

 - Increasing coverage limits – If you have possessions with a higher value than what your current policy is offering, it’s time to raise your coverage limits.